jmealy/flashcards-from-text/README.md

 Change the value  of `FREQUENCY` in the script to suit your level.
 A higher value of `FREQUENCY` will include easier words.

+## Results
-Words will be saved as CSV along with their translations in `target_words.csv`
+Words will be saved as CSV along with their translations in `target_words.csv` You can then import this to a flashcard app like anki.